ROBERTS, BORDERS, MAUNEY, HOWELL, BRIGGS

-As retold each year in the Family Reunion program.
-Photo from the 100th Reunion Souvenir Journal
+As retold each year in the Family Reunion program (photo from the 100th Reunion Souvenir Journal).

 The ancestors of the Roberts, Borders, Mauney, Howell, Briggs and Related Families were not all kin, but were fellow slaves from various plantations in Cleveland County, North Carolina.
 We are the descendants of these former slaves and former slave owners.
 Our history records include the slave owner family names of Roberts, Borders, Fulenwider, Magness, Weir, Mauney, Beam, and Briggs.

-The matriarch of our family is Silvy Fulenwider Magness Roberts who had seven daughters (known as the "Seven Sisters") and one son, born between the late 179O's and the early 1800's.
+The matriarch of our family was a slave woman named Phebe Magness Roberts (owned by William Magness, slave owner) who had seven daughters (known as the "Seven Sisters") and one son, born between the late 1790's and the early 1800's.
 The "Seven Sisters" were named Sylvia Roberts, Delilah Dillingham Beam (b.1799), Fannie Briggs (b.1803), Kitty Bird Roberts (b.1804), Betsy Forney (b.1806), Priscilla Mauney (b.1814), and Martha Roberts Howell (b.1819).
-Her son Josh did not reach maturity.

 The patriarchs of our family were the male slaves named Emanuel Roberts, Big George Roberts, Isaac Roberts (b.1794), Big Bob Roberts (b.1815), Aaron Roberts, Simpson Roberts, and Little Bob Roberts.
-Big George and Simpson married two of Silvy's daughters, Kitty Bird and Martha.
+Big George and Simpson married two of Phebe's daughters, Kitty Bird and Martha.
 Martha's second husband was Solomon Howell.

 The descendants of these seven sisters and seven male slaves toiled together as family and developed a kinship for one another so much so that Wesley Mauney (b.1846), John Wesley Roberts (b.1862), and Eli Borders Roberts (b.1840), all descendants of related slaves, organized a family reunion to include as one family all descendants of the "Seven Sisters" and "Great Slave Fathers".
 Wesley Mauney was the son of Priscilla Mauney, Eli was the son of Martha Roberts, and J.W.
 Roberts was the grandson of Big George and Kitty Bird Roberts.
 The wife of J.W.
 Roberts (Ida Roberts) was the granddaughter of Emanuel Roberts.

+The first reunion was held at the home of Wesley and Naomi Mauney in 1906.
+For many years, the reunion was held at the homestead of Mason and China Roberts - son of Eli and Sarah Roberts - in Cleveland county (pictured above).
 The accomplishments of this great family are numerous.
 Wesley Mauney is credited for building numerous schools and churches, and dedicating his life to improving the quality of life for his people.
 John Wesley Roberts was an elder in the CME Zion Church and founded Roberts Tabernacle CME church in Shelby, NC.
 Eli Roberts was a great land owner who donated land for the Borders School and Holly Oak Park in Shelby.